knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="addvideo"></a>
 # **AddVideo**
-> ModelVideoResource AddVideo (ModelVideoResource videoResource)
+> VideoResource AddVideo (VideoResource videoResource)

 Adds a new video in the system